bpr1de/rss-clj/README.md

 must be running on an OCI instance and your tenancy must be configured with a policy to allow the instance to access your topic.
 See here for guidance: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm

+## Docker

+You may build the application into an Docker image using the included example Dockerfile, and run it as follows (example):

+`docker run -d --mount type=bind,source=$HOME/.rss,target=/app/rss.xml,readonly rss-clj`

 ## License

 Copyright © 2022 Bryan Phillippe, <bp@darkforest.org>